Irene Papas: Europe

-Papas was discovered by Elia Kazan in Greece, where she achieved widespread fame.
 Her first film work was a small part in Nikos Tsiforos's 1948 Fallen Angels (Greek, "Hamenoi angeloi").
 She began to attract attention with her role in Frixos Iliadis's 1952 film Dead City (Greek, "Nekri Politeia").
 The film was shown at the Cannes Film Festival, where Papas was welcomed by the international press, and photographed spending time with the wealthy Aga Khan.
 Greek filmmakers thought her a noncommercial actress, and she tried her hand abroad, signing with Lux Film in Italy, where the publicity for Dead City was enough to launch her as a film star.
 She played in Lux's 1954 films Attila and Theodora, Slave Empress, which attracted Hollywood's attention.
 Many other films followed, both in Greece and internationally.

 She was a leading figure in cinematic transcriptions of ancient tragedy, playing the title roles in George Tzavellas's Antigone (1961) and Michael Cacoyannis's Electra (1962), with her powerful portrayal of the doomed heroine; this brought her star status.
 She played Helen in Cacoyannis's The Trojan Women (1971) opposite Katharine Hepburn, and Clytemnestra with "smoldering eyes", according to The New York Times, in his Iphigenia (1977).

+Papas made her name playing powerful women in films of Greek tragedy, such as Clytemnestra in Euripides's play Iphigenia in Aulis.

 Papas became fluent in Italian, and many of her films were made in that language.
 She said Cacoyannis was the only director that she was really comfortable with, describing herself as "too obedient" to stand up to other directors.
 Cacoyannis said that she was part of his decision to make Iphigenia, forming his image of Clytemnestra with her power and physique, and her unselfpitying, impersonal anger against the injustice of life, something that in his view was accessible to actors from countries like Greece that had experienced long years of oppression.

 Alejandro Valverde García described Papas's part in The Trojan Women as "the most convincing cinematographic Helen that has ever been represented", noting that the script was written with her in mind.